-- It has not been demonstrated that the policy is coherent with other proposed residential and design policies (soundness test CE1). - The policy is not founded on evidence which demonstrates how Council has tested the viability implications arising from the policy (soundness test CE2). - 3.13 Council has published a number of evidence base documents in support of their proposed policies in the Draft Plan Strategy, including: - Size and Type of Housing Needed (December 2017); and - Housing Market Analysis Update (September 2017). - 3.14 It is important to note that within the Size and Type of Housing Need report it clearly states that a housing mix policy should not be applied on a site by site basis, as there needs to be flexibility to respond to the local market context, viability, demand and local market need (paragraph 3.3, page 15). - 3.15 Notwithstanding the above, Clanmil has concerns that information regarding housing need is set out in the Housing Needs Assessment prepared by the NIHE.
-This is specific to social rented housing and does not provide any justification for the type of houses which should be developed by private developers. - 3.16 There are a number of ways that mixed tenure developments can be delivered.
-Housing Associations themselves could develop mixed tenure schemes or they may, depending on scale and risk want to work in partnership with private developers to deliver mixed tenure developments, such developers will want to deliver a housing product which is bespoke to and likely to be successful in that housing market area i.e. a product that home owners want to buy.
-There is no evidence within the plan documents which sets out how viability has been considered and justifies why the policy should be applied to all housing developments irrespective of tenure.
+- It has not been demonstrated that the policy is coherent with other proposed residential and design policies (soundness test CE1). - The policy is not founded on evidence which demonstrates how Council has tested the viability implications arising from the policy (soundness test CE2). - 3.33 Council has published a number of evidence base documents in support of their proposed policies in the Draft Plan Strategy, including: - Size and Type of Housing Needed (December 2017); and - Housing Market Analysis Update (September 2017). - 3.34 It is important to note that within the Size and Type of Housing Need report it clearly states that a housing mix policy should not be applied on a site by site basis, as there needs to be flexibility to respond to the local market context, viability, demand and local market need (paragraph 3.3, page 15). - 3.35 Housing Needs Assessment prepared by the NIHE is specific to social rented housing and does not provide any justification for the type of houses which should be developed by private developers. - 3.36 There is no evidence within the plan documents which sets out how viability has been considered and justifies why the policy should be applied to all housing developments irrespective of tenure.

-- 3.17 Clanmil fully supports the intent behind the policy and acknowledges that the Strategic Planning Policy Statement (SPPS) advocates the need for a variety of house types and sizes and tenure to meet different needs in order to support balanced communities (page 70, SPPS).
-We disagree however with Council's approach on this aspect and contend that the issue of housing type and size should only apply to affordable housing (as defined within the SPPS) and be considered as an integral part of a revised version of HOU 5. - 3.18 Policy HOU 6 should be deleted.
+- 3.37 Lagan Homes fully supports the intent behind the policy and acknowledges that the Strategic Planning Policy Statement (SPPS) advocates the need for a variety of house types and sizes and tenure to meet different needs in order to support balanced communities (page 70, SPPS).
+We disagree however with Council's approach on this aspect and contend that the issue of housing type and size should only apply to affordable housing (as defined within the SPPS). - 3.38 Policy HOU 6 should be deleted.